-Two other lighthouses in the 1800s carried this same name, but they were lost to disfunction or disrepair.
-The original served as both a home for the keeper and a useful light tower to assist in navigations.
+Two other lighthouses in the 1800s carried this same name, but they were lost to dysfunction or disrepair.
+The original served as both a home for the keeper and a useful light tower to assist in navigation.
 It was a screw pile structure on the south end of the island.
 Some say this is why it resembles more of a coastal cottage than a traditional lighthouse.

-Fascinatingly, the third, a replica of the original lighthouse. was built in 1877.
-In the 1950s it was no longer needed with the advancement of other technologies, and was sold to a private owner.
-In a devastating attempt to move it, this owner ended up losing it in the sound.
+Fascinatingly, the third, a replica of the original lighthouse was built in 1877.
+In the 1950s, it was no longer needed with the advancement of other technologies, and was sold to a private owner.
+In a devastating attempt to move it, this owner lost it in the sound.

 The current replica was completed in 2004 as a representation of the history of Manteo and its maritime significance.
 The interior features exhibits about the area, packed with artifacts celebrating a bygone seafaring era up to modern day education of the natural surroundings.
 It’s certainly the newest and most distinct Outer Banks lighthouse.